Update!

 Around 2500 by special order

-Welcome to the Imaginatorium Shop, now in our twenty-second year!
+Welcome to the Imaginatorium Shop, now in our twenty-third year!

 From our base in Japan (see the map!), we send jigsaw puzzles anywhere in the world.
 Most of the hundreds of puzzles we have in stock feature oriental themes, but the high quality of Japanese-made puzzles (exquisite printing, really solid card stock, and clean cutting) also makes "reverse imports" highly desirable — puzzles of Peanuts, Disney, and lots of other Western characters popular in Japan.
 In general, if a puzzle is available in Japan, we can get it for you within a week or so - see the special orders page.